Matteas-Eden/FlappyBirdVHDL/README.md

-# FlappyBirdVHDL
+# Flappy Bird VHDL
-A flappy bird game psuedo-clone in VHDL.
+A flappy bird game pseudo-clone in VHDL.